India's Got Latent

-India's Got Latent was an Indian Hindi-language talent show hosted by Samay Raina on YouTube from 2024 to 2025.
-Inspired by the international Got Talent franchise and Kill Tony, it featured a wide variety of acts including singing, dancing, magic, and comedy.
-The show was eventually called off by Raina and all episodes were made private on YouTube on February 12, 2025 after a controversy sparked over some obscene comments made by podcaster Ranveer Allahbadia.
+India's Got Latent is an Indian Hindi comedy talent show hosted by Samay Raina on YouTube since 2024.
+Inspired by the international Got Talent franchise and Kill Tony, it features a wide variety of acts including singing, dancing, magic, and comedy.

+On 12 February 2025, Raina called off the show during the first season and made all episodes private on YouTube, in the aftermath of a controversy sparked by obscene comments made by podcaster Ranveer Allahbadia.
+The show returned for its second season in June 2026 on YouTube and Netflix.

 History

-India's Got Latent was launched on June 14, 2024 by Samay Raina on his YouTube channel.
-The show and all its episodes were removed from YouTube on February 12, 2025, after a controversy sparked over derogatory comments made by Ranveer Allahbadia.
-Samay Raina also launched an India's Got Latent app on iOS and Android.
+India's Got Latent was launched on June 14, 2024, by Samay Raina on his YouTube channel.
+Raina also launched an India's Got Latent app on iOS and Android.
+The show and all its episodes were made private from YouTube on February 12, 2025, after a controversy sparked over alleged derogatory comments made by Ranveer Allahbadia.
+In November 2025, Raina revealed that he was planning to renew the show for a second season, almost four months after clips of the episodes resurfaced on YouTube through a different channel.

+In April 2026, he released a stand-up special on YouTube, titled Still Alive, where he remarked that "his show's first season couldn't have ended on a higher note" and revealed that a second season of the show was in the works.

+In June 2026, speculation about the release of the second season of India's Got Latent increased after Netflix India shared a promotional post featuring Raina's bodyguard.
+Shortly after, Raina announced that the show will be streaming on Netflix as well as YouTube, with the first episode set to release on June 20, 2026.

+The first episode of the second season was released on 20 June 2026 simultaneously on YouTube and Netflix, featuring Alia Bhatt and Sharvari as guest judges while promoting their film Alpha.

+According to Mint, the premiere episode crossed fifteen million views within hours of its release.
+New episodes were announced to be released every two weeks on both platforms.

 Format

 The format of India's Got Latent follows a similar structure to other shows in the Got Talent franchise and that of Kill Tony.
-Contestants used to perform in front of a panel of judges, who evaluated their acts.
+Contestants perform in front of a panel of judges, who evaluate their acts.

 Auditions

-The show begins with a nationwide audition process, where contestants from various cities and towns uploads there clip online while performing an act and is reviewed by the selection committee before getting called to the show for stage performance.
+The show begins with a nationwide audition process, where contestants from various cities and towns upload their clip online while performing an act and is reviewed by the selection committee before getting called to the show for stage performance.

 Winner mechanism

-The unique aspect of India's Got Latent was its contestant rating system.
-Before each performance, contestants rated themselves.
+The unique aspect of India's Got Latent is its contestant rating system.
+Before each performance, contestants have to rate themselves.
 If the average rating given by the judge panel after the performance matches the contestant's self-rating, the contestant wins.

 Judges and hosts

-The judging panel typically consisted of celebrities from the Indian entertainment industry.
-Each judge provided feedback on the performances, while the host interacted with contestants and the audience.
+The judging panel typically consists of celebrities from the Indian entertainment industry.
+Each judge provides feedback on the performances, while the host interacts with contestants and the audience.